Samuel1698/fakeViewport/README.md

+# Important!

+This code is out of date and will not receive any update until June 2025.
+It has not received any update since Ubiquiti started mandating 2FA on all accounts, which currently break the login proccess of this code.

 # Fake Viewport

 Tired of refreshing the unifi store to constantly see the Viewport out of stock?
 Me too.
 So I made a 40$ alternative.